krauson/Imdb_To_Mongo/README.md

 ![alt text](https://cdn.celluloidjunkie.com/wp-content/uploads/2021/04/30144535/Paper-vs-Digital-Movie-Posters-Featured.jpg)
 Project Description:

-This project aims to use web browser to download a chosen movie poster, the software first start looking at a designated MongoDB if the poster is not found there, the software tries to download it from IMDB through API request using API key, after downloading the poster from IMDB to the local computer the poster is inserted to MongoDB,
+# This project aims to use web browser to download a chosen movie poster
+the software first start looking at a designated MongoDB if the poster is not found there, the software tries to download it from IMDB through API request using API key, after downloading the poster from IMDB to the local computer the poster is inserted to MongoDB,